sverweij/dependency-cruiser/doc/cli.md

 like `packages/**/src/**/*.js` will yield different results.

-To make sure glob expansion works _exactly_ the same accross platforms slap some quotes around them, so the it's not the environment (/ shell) expanding the glob, but dependency-cruiser itself:
+To make sure glob expansion works _exactly_ the same accross platforms slap some quotes around them, so it's not the environment (/ shell) expanding the glob, but dependency-cruiser itself:

 ```sh